 Virginia Wine & Country celebrates elevated living in Virginia Wine Country.
 Virginia Wine & Country Life is a semi-annual luxury print magazine with a full digital presence.
 The Virginia Wine & Country Gold Book is an annual guide to the top award-winning wines, wineries and experiences in Virginia Wine Country.
 The annual Virginia Wine & Country Wedding Planner is an art book of elegant Virginia weddings.
 Virginia Wine & Country tells the stories of Virginia wineries, the farm-to-table movement, luxury travel, entertaining, art and the elegant country lifestyle.
 Ivy Life & Style Media also provides branding, web design and PR services for the wine industry.

-One thought on “Stuffed Butternut Squash Recipe
+1 thoughts on “Stuffed Butternut Squash Recipe

 1. Pingback: Green Tomato Pie with Bacon-Cheddar Crust Recipe - Wine and Country Life